jasbner/LLM-context/standup.md

 Suggest new Linear tickets for any untracked work mentioned Do not automatically create these tickets just provide a list and I will indicate which tickets to generate.
-The list should be numbered so I can select which tickets to create.
+The list should be numbered T1,T2,T3 etc. so I can select which tickets to create.
+If I respond with T1 you should create ticket T1 as listed If I respond T1-4 you should create tickets T1,T2,T3,T4 etc.

 Recommend appropriate:

 Ticket titles and descriptions
 Priority levels
-Team assignments
+Team assignments - Should generally be assigned to me.
 Labels or tags
 Due dates if mentioned

+4. Smart Suggestions

+Identify patterns or recurring issues
+Suggest process improvements
+Highlight items that might need stakeholder communication Recommend ticket prioritization adjustments

-4. Formatted Output
+5. Formatted Output
 Provide a clean, well-formatted enhanced standup including:

 Yesterday's Accomplishments (bulleted list)